100 Percent Disabled Veteran Home Loan

 VA funding fee exemption

-While all eligible VA loan borrowers can take advantage of the VA loan zero down payment requirement and competitive interest rates, the 100 percent disabled veteran home loan allows disabled borrowers to avoid the VA funding fee and save thousands of dollars on their loan.
+While all eligible VA loan borrowers can take advantage of the VA loan zero down payment requirement and competitive interest rates, the 100 percent disabled veteran home loan allows disabled borrowers to avoid the VA funding fee and potentially save thousands of dollars on their loan.

-The VA funding fee is a one-time payment to the VA loan to help fund the program, lowering the cost of these types of loans for taxpayers since this program doesn’t require down payments or mortgage insurance.
-This fee costs 2.15 percent of the loan amount and is due at closing.
-However, every subsequent VA loan after your first comes with a 3.3 percent VA funding fee.
-Borrowers can reduce their funding fees by making larger down payments, so your actual costs may range from 0.5-3.3 percent of the loan amount.
+The VA funding fee is a one-time payment borrowers must make to fund the VA loan program, lowering the cost of these types of loans for taxpayers since this program doesn’t require down payments or mortgage insurance.
+Below is some more information about the VA funding fee:

-Borrowers receiving VA compensation for a service-connected disability or those eligible to receive compensation for a disability aren’t required to pay the VA funding fee.
+- Borrowers receiving VA compensation for a service-connected disability or those eligible to receive compensation for a disability aren’t required to pay the VA funding fee.

 If you’re unsure whether you’re eligible for the exemption, we recommend contacting the VA or letting us know, and we’ll work with the VA directly to ensure you get all the benefits the VA loan program has to offer.